troycox/bigcommerce-api-docs/resources/orders/products.md

 </pre>

-### GET orders/id/products/count.json
+### GET orders/{id}/products/count.json
-Get a total number of products
+Get a total number of products for an order

 #### Request
 This request does not take any parameters.

 #### Response
-Returns the number of products
+Returns the number of products for the order
 <pre>
   {
     "count": 10